 The roof consists of three layers with the structural layer in the middle.
-The other two layers are the energy generating layer on the top and the glazing layer on the bottom.
-In the summer, the east wing of the roof, forming a rotor blade, captures wind, thus providing air ventilation for cooling.
-The structure therefore has to be sufficiently ‘open’ to drive the fresh air to the street level from above.
+The other two layers are the energy-generating top layer and the glazed bottom layer.
+In the summer, the east wing of the rotor blade-shaped roof captures wind, thus providing ventilation for cooling.
+The structure, therefore, has to be sufficiently open to drive the fresh air to the street level from above.

-The roof structure is approximately 80 meters long supported by a tripod in the middle.
-There are ten members connecting the roof structure and the tripod.
-The structure, forming a rotor blade, is 16 meter s wide at the ends while in the middle part, around the supporting points, the roof slims.
+The roof structure is approximately 80 meters long and supported by a tripod in the center.
+There are ten members connecting the roof structure to the tripod.
+It is about 16 meters wide at both ends while in the middle part, around the supporting points, the roof slims.

-The geometry of the structure is determined by crossed planes that are arrayed in longitudinal direction.
-The intersection of the planes and the geometry of the ‘propeller’ describe the perimeter of the load bearing structure.
-To provide the sufficient air-ventilation and to reduce the self-weight of the structure holes are cut in the plane of the planes in a way that the remaining areas are connected and are performing as a rigid and optimized composition.
+The geometry of the structure is determined by crossed planes that are arrayed in a longitudinal direction.
+The intersection of the planes and the geometry of the “propeller” defines the perimeter of the load-bearing structure.
+To provide sufficient ventilation and reduce the self-weight of the structure, holes are cut out of the planes in a way that the remaining areas are connected and perform as a rigid and optimized composition.
 These connected planes consist of single beams and act as trusses.

-There are four, ca. 80 meter long main frames going from one end to the other that provide the sufficient supporting capacity.
-Six other frames can be found at both sides of the structure that provide the rigidity of the geometry.
+There are four, approximately 80-meter-long primary frames spanning from one end to the other.
+An additional six frames on either side stiffen the structure.
 The main and the secondary trusses are connected by perpendicular frames.
-If the trusses will be covered, the air ventilates through the openings that can be found in the main and secondary frames.
+If the trusses are covered, the air ventilates through the openings located in the primary and secondary frames.